 St Patrick’s Day celebrations are celebrated globally on 17th March every year.
 This day remembered the significance of Ireland’s patron saints St Patrick who spread Christianity in Ireland.
 Parades and festivals are held on this day in various countries of the world.
-Largest Saint Patrick’s Day Parade ceremony is held in Dublin in which renowned musicians perform.
-On St. Patrick’s Day thousands of people come to see these parades and festivals.
+The largest Saint Patrick’s Day Parade ceremony is held in Dublin in which renowned musicians perform.
+On St. Patrick’s Day, thousands of people come to see these parades and festivals.

 - St. Patrick’s Day Green Wear

 - St. Patrick’s Day Kids Games and Crafts 2022

 St. Patrick’s Day Parade 2022: